 Efforts are required to design surveillance data collection, especially in LMICs, to assess the impact of interventions and the impact of AMR on One health (burden, transmission, and emergence).
-Therefore, microbiological information should be linked to clinical and epidemiological data, patient outcome and characteristics, and to similar data from the animal and environmental sectors.
+Therefore, microbiological information should be linked to clinical and epidemiological data, patient outcome and characteristics, and to similar data from the animal, agricultural and environmental sectors.
 Surveillance can provide information and a framework on the design and impact of interventions on a population level.
-Interactive, updated and user-friendly websites, mobile applications and the use of social networks giving rapid access to AMR surveillance data will provide healthcare and animal health professionals, and antibiotic users with access to point-of-care tools that support improved decision making.
+Interactive, updated and user-friendly websites, mobile applications and the use of social networks giving rapid access to AMR surveillance data will provide healthcare and animal health professionals, farmers and antimicrobial users with access to point-ofcare/point-of-use tools that support improved decision-making.
 Increased understanding of the estimations of the real burden (in terms of infection, death, cost etc.) associated with AMR worldwide is needed, especially in LMICs where there is a large knowledge gap.
-Moreover, environmental surveillance for antibiotics and resistance genes in sewage could provide data on antibiotic use in humans and animals, and when and where these are not well registered (as shown in the Global Sewage Project).
+Moreover, agricultural and environmental surveillance for antibiotics, antifungals and resistance genes in sewage, water systems, food and agricultural wastes could provide data on antibiotic and antifungal use in humans, animals and farming systems, and when and where these are not well registered (as shown in Global Sewage Project40).
 The global spread of AMR could be monitored in combination with metagenomics analyses.